-Student Research: At AC, you’ll conduct authentic scientific research as part of your physics major.
+At Austin College, you'll conduct authentic scientific research as part of your physics major.
 You might explore strange behavior in massive stars, intriguing properties of gold at the nanoscale, extreme weather changes on Earth and other planets, or intense time dilation near a black hole.
-We don’t just want you to learn about physics, we want you to do it!
+We don't just want you to learn about physics, we want you to do it!
 Physics majors conduct two research projects with two different professors to gain experience with a variety of research techniques.

-STAR Leadership: All physics majors and minors also participate in Austin College's STEM Teaching And Research (STAR) Leadership program.
+All physics majors and minors also participate in Austin College's STEM Teaching and Research (STAR) Leadership program.
 In this unique program, students develop vital leadership skills in the areas of interpersonal communication, collaborative learning, and problem solving.
-We hope to develop well-rounded leaders to tackle the unknown problems of tomorrow.
+We hope to develop well-rounded leaders to tack the unknown problems of tomorrow.

-Diverse, Collaborative Environment: Our students really help each other out.
+Our students help each other.
 The atmosphere is collaborative rather than competitive, learning from everyone’s diverse strengths.
-Many physics majors often double-major in another subject, while others are highly involved in other extracurricular activities on campus such as student government, choir, theater, or athletics.
+Many physics majors double-major in another subject, while others are involved in extracurricular activities on campus such as student government, choir, theatre, or athletics.
 The Society of Physics Students sponsors campus-wide activities including outdoor picnics, telescope star parties, and an annual basketball tournament with physics faculty and students.

 - David Baker, Physics Department Chair and Adams Observatory Director, explores extreme stuff on Earth and other planets.

-- Andra Petrean, Pre-Engineering Advisor, investigates high temperature superconductors and nanofilms.
+- Andra Petrean, Engineering Advisor, investigates high temperature superconductors and nanofilms.